How to Store a Car for Winter (or Any Stretch of Time)Last Updated August 8, 2023 | Hamilton Schutt

 Moisture can cause damage to the fuel system, engine, tires, body, and interior.
 So you’re going to want to do all you can to keep your vehicle dry.

 Moisture damage will be more or less of an issue depending on what kind of storage space you have.
-If the floor is bare cement or dirt, laying plywood or a plastic tarp under your car will help prevent rust damage from rising moisture.
+If the floor is bare cement or dirt, laying plywood or a plastic tarp under your car will help avoid damage from rising moisture and prevent rust or rot.
 If you’re renting a storage space that’s well-insulated with a sealed floor, you can probably skip the tarp.

 You’ll also want to protect your interior from collecting mildew and smelling like a dirty gym sock.
 Keep moisture levels low with absorbent materials like baking soda, desiccant, or dryer sheets.
 If you’re worried about excessive condensation, setting up a dehumidifier in your garage or storage space is also a great option.